H.R. 4857: Cruise Passenger Protection Act of 2025

 Cruise line owners and operators

-Owners, charterers, managing operators, masters, and other individuals in charge of covered vessels would face new operational duties, including 4-hour FBI reporting, 5-year record retention, crew-access logging, and possible loss of vessel clearance for violations or unpaid penalties.
+Owners, charterers, managing operators, and masters of covered vessels take on new duties: 4-hour FBI reporting, year-long video and 5-year record retention, crew-access logging, and the risk of losing vessel clearance or port entry for violations or unpaid penalties.

 Passenger-facing crew members